Programs: Calendar March 2017

-This intimate 90-minute tour is on a day the collection is closed to the public.
-Includes private access to the Barnes Shop.
+Intimate 90-minute tours with a docent when the collection is closed to the public; includes private access to the Barnes Shop from 1-4 pm.

 Gain insight into masterpieces in the collection, spend time analyzing the Barnes's ensemble arrangements, and learn about the educational beginnings of the Foundation.

 To book, go to the ticketing calendar and choose a Tuesday.

 You know the Barnes is famous for its 181 Renoirs, but how much do you know about the man behind the masterpieces?
 Learn about Renoir’s life, his relationships, and his opinions about women and modernity.
 Explore how his personal experiences and ideas manifest in his work.

 Electrifying violinist Pauline Kim Harris presents the next installment of the cutting-edge Solo Series at the Barnes Foundation that redefines the modern violin.
 The performances includes Spencer Topel’s contemporary masterpiece “Violine,” Bach’s “Chaconne in D minor,” Heinrich Biber’s “Passacaglia,” and Salvatore Sciarrino’s “Six Caprices.”

 This concert experience begins at 7:15 pm with an exciting, interactive pre-concert lecture with Dartmouth professor and composer Spencer Topel, during which audiences can learn more about his work and thoughts on “Sound / Art / Space.”